Marion A. Trozzolo

 Marion A. Trozzolo (1925 – June 30, 1992) was an innovator, inventor, entrepreneur, and professor of business at Rockhurst University in Kansas City, Missouri.
 He was the first manufacturer of teflon coated cookware in the United States, and was the developer of the Kansas City entertainment district River Quay.

 Biography

 Early life and education

-Trozzolo was born in Castrolibero Italy, and was one of three brothers.
+Trozzolo was born in Castrolibero, Italy, and was one of three brothers.
 His family immigrated to Chicago, Illinois in 1927 for a better life for their children.
-A veteran of World War II, Trozzolo earned a Silver Star and Purple Heart for his service.
-After the war, he attended the University of Chicago where he received a bachelor's degree in Philosophy and a Master's degree in Business Administration.
+A veteran of World War II, Trozzolo earned a Bronze Star and a Purple Heart for his service.
+After the war, he attended the University of Chicago, where he received a bachelor's degree in philosophy and a master's degree in business administration.

 Career

-Trozzolo moved to Kansas City, Missouri in 1951 to pursue a career as a professor of business administration and economics at Rockhurst University.
+Trozzolo moved to Kansas City, Missouri, in 1951 to pursue a career as a professor of business administration and economics at Rockhurst University.